whoisaaronp/paterson_aaron__1056_Project4/README.md

 ## Paterson Aaron, Design/Dev

-## Getting Started
-Have a series of meetings regards who's going to design and develop.
-What need interactions would we like to see on the interface?

 ## Execution
  At mobile size (remember mobile first)
 # - The columns should stack and be full width.